Why So Many Conditions Trace Back to Inflammation

 Understanding Inflammation: A Double-Edged Process

 Inflammation is one of the body’s most essential defense mechanisms.
-It allows damaged tissues to repair and protects against infection.
-But when inflammation becomes chronic or dysregulated, it can silently drive a wide range of disease processes, contributing to pain, fatigue, and long-term tissue degeneration.
+It helps protect against infection and supports tissue repair after injury.
+But when inflammation becomes chronic or dysregulated, it can begin to drive a wide range of disease processes, contributing to pain, fatigue, and long-term tissue degeneration.

 Current research suggests that 70–90 percent of chronic diseases involve inflammation as either a primary cause or a sustaining factor.
-These include cardiovascular disease, autoimmune disorders, arthritis, neurodegenerative conditions, diabetes, and many forms of chronic pain.
-In these cases, inflammation doesn’t just appear in one organ or joint; it influences how multiple systems communicate and function.
+These include cardiovascular disease, autoimmune disorders, arthritis, neurodegenerative conditions, diabetes, and many forms of chronic pain related to injury, illness, and even stress.
+In these cases, inflammation does not remain confined to a single organ or joint; it influences how multiple systems communicate, adapt, and function over time.

 Localized irritation of connective tissues